§ 3300 Short title.

 (c) Where the licensee is in disagreement with the action of the Board, the licensee may appeal the Board’s decision to the Superior Court within 30 days of service, or of the postmarked date of the copy of the decision mailed to the licensee.
 Upon such appeal the Court shall hear the evidence on the record.
 Stays shall be granted in accordance with § 10144 of Title 29.

-§ 3312 Reinstatement of a suspended license; removal from probationary status; replacement of license.
+§ 3312 Reinstatement of a suspended license; removal from probationary status.

 (a) As a condition to reinstatement of a suspended license, or removal from probationary status, the Board may reinstate such license if, after a hearing, the Board is satisfied that the licensee has taken the prescribed corrective actions and otherwise satisfied all of the conditions of the suspension and/or the probation.